-The desired lowpass LC filter should have a passband below 1,000 Hz and a stopband above 2,000 Hz.
+The desired lowpass LC filter has a passband below 1,000 Hz and a stopband above 2,000 Hz.
 The circuit is driven by an incoming AC voltage source with a 2 volt amplitude.
-If the source (internal) resistance RSOURCE and the load resistance RLOAD in the embryonic circuit are each 1 kilo Ohm, the incoming 2 volt signal is divided in half.

-The attenuation of the filter is defined in terms of the maximum signal in its stopband relative to the reference voltage (half of 2 volt here).
+The attenuation of the filter is defined in terms of the output signal relative to the reference voltage (one volt here).
 A decibel is a unitless measure of relative voltage that is defined as 20 times the common (base 10) logarithm of the ratio between the voltage at a particular probe point and a reference voltage.

-A voltage in the passband of exactly 1 volt and a voltage in the stopband of exactly 0 volts are considered ideal.
-A voltage in the passband of between 970 millivolts and 1 volt and a voltage in the stopband of between 0 volts and 1 millivolt are regarded as acceptable.
-The (preferably small) shortfall from 1 volt in the passband is called the passband attenuation.
-Similarly, the (preferably small) signal in the stopband is called the stopband attenuation.
+In this problem, a voltage in the passband of exactly 1 volt and a voltage in the stopband of exactly 0 volts is regarded as ideal.
+The (preferably small) variation within the passband is called the passband ripple.
+Similarly, the incoming signal is never fully reduced to zero in the stopband of an actual filer.
+The (preferably small) variation within the stopband is called the stopband ripple.
+A voltage in the passband of between 970 millivolts and 1 volt (i.e., a passband ripple of 30 millivolts or less) and a voltage in the stopband of between 0 volts and 1 millivolts (i.e., a stopband ripple of 1 millivolts or less) is regarded as acceptable.
 Any voltage lower than 970 millivolts in the passband and any voltage above 1 millivolts in the stopband is regarded as unacceptable.

-A fifth-order elliptic (Cauer) filter with a modular angle $\Theta$ of 30 degrees (i.e., the arcsin of the ratio of the boundaries of the passband and stopband) and a reflection coefficient $\rho$ of 20% satisifes these design goals.
+A fifth-order elliptic (Cauer) filter with a modular angle $\Theta$ of 30 degrees (i.e., the arcsin of the ratio of the boundaries of the passband and stopband) and a reflection coefficient $\rho$ of 24.3% is required to satisfy these design goals (Williams and Taylor 1995).